GrinonBarrett/Taksidos/Placeholder Class.md

 #### Specialize
 If you specialize as a warden, you gain the following:
 You gain two items worth of knacks without counting against your independant learning.
-You may cast the spells listed by the Warden's Boon feature as though they were Rites (like a cleric), so long as you have that feature.
+You may cast the spells listed by the Drywn Boon feature as though they were Rites (like a cleric), so long as you have that feature.
 If you have specialization with a weapon/unarmed attack against a foe of a creature type chosen by your Unconventional Study, Further Unconventional Study, or Unconventional Mastery, you may replace the +4 bonus for the purpose of inflicting a critical hit with your heroism.

 #### Splash